lennart-maack/Efficient-Anatomy-Segmentation-w-Multi-Teacher-KD/README.md

 # Efficient Anatomy Segmentation with Multi-Teacher Knowledge Distillation

-Official repository for the paper.
-Medical Imaging with Deep Learning (MIDL) 2024.
+Official repository for the paper accepted at Medical Imaging with Deep Learning (MIDL) conference 2024 in Paris.

 Code is coming soon.